ONSdigital/sml-catalogue/readme.md

 behave
 ```

-This will run the behaviuor test locally in a headless state.
+This will run the behaviour test locally in a headless state.
 If you want to see the GUI browser tests running then go to the setupSelenium.py file and comment the headless boolean.

 Note: Investigation was undertaken to automate the behavior tests as part of the pipeline github action workflows.